 Football clubs have a hard job to master – keeping fans entertained and safe.
-Even with all the right measures, clubs are still on the receiving end of punishments for the actions of their fans.
+Even with all the right stadium security measures, clubs are still on the receiving end of punishments for the actions of their fans.
 In some countries, like Switzerland, clubs get in trouble for bad fan behavior even outside the stadium, where they have no control.

 It’s like punishing a player who wasn’t even nominated for the game.

 This is especially unfair because over 95% of fans behave well but still suffer because of the troublemakers.
-International football bodies may punish clubs by awarding different scales of fines, all the way to forcing the club to play in front of empty stands.
+International football bodies may punish clubs by awarding different scales of football fines, all the way to forcing the club to play in front of empty stands.
 Natural question comes – why should the entire club and innocent fans suffer instead of individuals who are responsible for the mess?

 One reason is that there aren’t good systems to identify and prevent specific troublemakers from entering on following occasions.